laurenpenn/Website/content/plugins/podpress/readme.txt

 * CSS adjustment for WP 3.2 (background-color of .podpress_editor_table has changed)

 = v8.8.10.8 =
-<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * bug fix: an upgrade to this version will remove an old deprecated option which could lead to the situation that podPress would add "Download Standard Podcast" somewhere in the iTunes:summary or iTunes:subtitle of post.
 (Thank you [IAmediaworks](http://wordpress.org/support/profile/iamediaworks) for [reporting the problem](http://wordpress.org/support/topic/upgrade-added-download-standard-podcast-to-itunes-episode-description).)
 * bug fix: The `<link>` of the RSS image of the `<channel>` will include the 'Site address (URI)' set in Settings > General.
 (Thank you [lopo](http://wordpress.org/support/profile/lopo) for [reporting the problem and making suggestions](http://wordpress.org/support/topic/feed-validation-warning-image-link-doesnt-match-channel-link-wordaround).)